hzisman/dvt-build-configuration-file-generator/README.md

 - Automatic detection of `*.log` files within the current `tb`'s build directory, making it easy to select the desired files.
 It is possible to customize the locations where the extension looks for log files.
 - Ability to manually select a `*.log` file for generating a `.build` file.

+## Supported Log Types

+Currently only `xrun.log` log files are supported.
+If you using another compiler you can open issue with a log file format example.

 ## Usage

 To generate a `.build` file, follow these steps: